Ruby's Story

 Medicinal Cannabis

-Ruby was an advocate that had a voice any opportunity she could for the rights of patients and their choice to choose appropriate treatment pathways.
+Ruby was a passionate advocate who used every opportunity to speak up for patients’ rights and their freedom to choose appropriate treatment pathways.

-During her illness and eventual transitional phase, Ruby advocated for cannabis as an alternative to the many prescription medications used to cover/control a raft of symptoms, including severe abdominal pain and nausea.
+During her illness and eventual transitional phase, Ruby strongly advocated for the use of cannabis as an alternative to the many prescription medications prescribed to manage a wide range of symptoms, including severe abdominal pain and nausea.

 Media & Latest News